gracesitumorang/gracesitumorang/README.md

 ### Hi there 👋, Grace Christina Yohanna Situmorang
-#### Software Engineer and Data Analyst Enthusiast
+#### Data Analyst Enthusiast
 I'm a bachelor's degree student majoring in Information Systems.
 I'm enthusiastic about Software Engineering.
-I thoroughly enjoy learning C and Java, and SQL programming languages through various case studies summarized in my coursework assignments.
+I thoroughly enjoy learning  Java and SQL programming languages through various case studies summarized in my coursework assignments.
 By applying learning concepts such as data structures, algorithms, object-oriented programming, and database management, I have found great satisfaction in my studies.
 If you are interested in sharing knowledge and experiences, feel free to join me.

-Skills: Communication / Analysis / C / SQL
+Skills: Communication / Analysis / Java / SQL

 - 🔭 I’m currently working on several projects and assignments
 - 🤔 I’m looking for help with Software Engineer and Data Analyst